Skip to main content

 ],

-Thumbor is a smart imaging service.
-It enables on-demand crop, resizing and flipping of images.
-(Thumbor)
+Thumbor is a smart imaging service for on-demand cropping, resizing, and flipping of images.

 docker-compose up -d thumbor